 AR Smart Glasses and Field Service

-Devices like HoloLens glasses could fundamentally transform many field service roles.
+Smartglasses will fundamentally transform many field service roles.
 Field service technicians are faced with the difficult task of working on myriad equipment with varying technical specifications, often in confined or hard to reach spaces.
-With AR headsets, they could have all of the information they need displayed right in front of them while keeping their hands free to work.
-Sophisticated sensors could also deliver real-time data about the status of equipment, helping to identify parts that need to be replaced soon or highlighting potential dangers that might not be visible to the naked eye.
-Field service may not be one of the first areas that come to mind with this new technology, but it represents one of the best use cases in the augmented reality market.
+With AR headsets, they will have all of the information they need displayed right in front of them while keeping their hands free to work.
+Sophisticated sensors will also deliver real-time data about the status of equipment, helping to identify parts that need to be replaced soon or highlighting potential dangers that might not be visible to the naked eye.
+Field service may not be one of the first areas that comes to mind with this new technology, but it represents one of the best places for growth in the augmented reality market.

 Wearable AR Devices

-The combination of AR and wearable devices that gather physiological data could also revolutionize the way people exercise and train, creating a range of opportunities for ambitious startups willing to think outside the box.
-Although a variety of smartphone apps are already cleverly using augmented reality games to promote a more active lifestyle, future wearable augmented reality devices will take these concepts to the next level while also integrating health information to help people customize the ideal workout for their fitness needs.
+The combination of AR and wearable devices that gather physiological data will continue to revolutionize the way people exercise and train, creating a range of opportunities for ambitious startups willing to think outside the box.
+Although a variety of smartphone apps are already cleverly using augmented reality games to promote a more active lifestyle, wearable augmented reality devices will take these concepts to the next level while integrating health information to help people customize the ideal workout for their fitness needs.

 As these augmented reality statistics and use cases demonstrate, the future of AR is already here.
 To deliver quality AR experiences, companies will need to invest heavily in edge computing frameworks that help them to deliver content to end-users with minimal latency.
 While 5G technology will certainly help to enhance AR functionality, the interactive nature of augmented reality devices will force many companies to rethink their overly centralized cloud computing networks in order to deliver content faster and gather data more efficiently.
 Edge data centers will play a key role in these strategies as consumers become more aware of the augmented reality market and incorporate more AR devices into their everyday lives.

 About Alan Seal